hassothea/hassothea.github.io/_pages/about.md

 - M1ISIFAR : TP R-programming of Data Analysis.
 - M2ISIFAR : TP R-programming of Data Mining.
 - M1MIDS : TP R-programming of Exploratory Data Analysis.
+- L3 : TP of Algorithm and programming in Python.
+- M1 Math-Info : TP of Big data technology with Spark and Python.